eclipse-vertx/vert.x/vertx20_docs/embedding_manual.md

 ### Jars

-To embed the Vert.x core you will just need `vertx-core-<version>.jar` on your classpath.
+To embed the Vert.x platform you will need all the jars from the Vert.x install lib directory apart from `vertx-platform-*.jar` on your classpath.
+You won't need the hazelcast jar if you aren't using clustering.

 ### Core thread safety